-Studen t Name: ID: 1.
-The student has b acceptable standa Care Program, the rd.
-As a result of the s/her academic per e poor academic p ommended for aca rformance for this course is below an performance in the upper division Respiratory demic probation or termination.
-2. with the student re Excessive latenes It is the students' lateness or absence lateness or absence unexcused. egarding his/her later s or absences (3 or mage) responsibility to leave.
-It is the instructor ness or unexcused nore occurrences) we a message for the r's prerogative to a de requested writte are grounds for a grade of "F" in the course. ne instructor concerning the circumstances for require written documentation to excuse en documentation will classify the event as 3.
-The clinical site, to must be directly of Any unexcused all unexcused lateness course.
-Written of the Respiratory C documentation with the program's director contacted by telephone bsence or lateness is ss or absences (3 or no documentation to except or of clinical educa- ne of any lateness or reason for the low- more occurrences) cuse lateness or ab- or of clinical educas unexcused. rality for all clinical rotations are mandatory.
-Action, and the supervising program faculty or absence before the start of the clinical day.
-The reining of the clinical grade.
-Excessive are grounds for a grade of "F" in the clinical psences is required and must be submitted to ation.
-Failure to provide written 4.[ any educational e and families.
-Stud xperience at a clinica dents are obligated to al affiliate and den abide by all hosp o conduct themselves professionally during nonstrate respect toward personnel, patients, ital and program policies as well as all other , and the Respiratory Care program.
+Studen t Name: ID : The student has been informed that has acceptable standard.
+As a result of the with the student regarding course nis/her academic performance for this course is below an the poor academic performance in the upper division Respiratory ecommended for academic probation or termination.
+2. with the student regarding his/her late Excessive lateness or absences (3 or 1 It is the students' responsibility to lea lateness or absence.
+It is the instructor tendance and punctuality for all courses are mandatory.
+Spoke teness or unexcused absence for course more occurrences) are grounds for a grade of "F" in the course. ave a message for the instructor concerning the circumstances for tor's prerogative to require written documentation to excuse vide requested written documentation will classify the event as 3.
+The clinical site, the program's direct must be directly contacted by telepho Any unexcused absence or lateness is unexcused lateness or absences (3 or course.
+Written documentation to ex 4. any educational experience at a clinic and families.
+Students are obligated to dents are expected to conduct themselves professionally during cal affiliate and demonstrate respect toward personnel, patients, to abide by all hospital and program policies as well as all other the University, SHP, and the Respiratory Care program.
 Comments: 5.
-Each professor had unexcused absence as the prerogative to o decrease a student quired to leave a n lity for all required courses are mandatory. 's final grade for repeated lateness or nessage for the instructor concerning the Comments: 6. clinical faculty rules conduct, or dress; or failure to comply with ay result in immediate disciplinary action by Comments: Studen t Signature: Instructe or's Signature:
+[Each professor has the prerogative to endance and punctuality for all required courses are mandatory.
+To decrease a student's final grade for repeated lateness or required to leave a message for the instructor concerning the ence.
+Comments: 6. [ppropriate behavior, conduct, or dress; or failure to comply with s and regulations may result in immediate disciplinary action by Comments: Studen t Signature : Instructor's Signature:

-Copy of this counseling session will be provided to the student and be placed in the student's program file.
+A copy of this counseling session will be provided to the student and be placed in the student's program file.